MapManagement/gpu-passthrough/passthrough/extra/disk_passthrough.md

 ```
 WMIC csproduct list /format
 ```
 Save the UUID, you will need it for your VM XML file later on.
-So get back to Windows, start virt-manager and create a new VM.
+So get back tinot Linux, start virt-manager and create a new VM.
 I just adjusted everything like the old "BareMetal" VM, how I called it, but changed one little thing.
 Instead of using a random generated UUID for my guest, I entered that one, which I just got from the native Windows boot.
 Start the installation and you will probably end in your Windows installation without any problems.